gereons/AoC2022/README.md

 Each day has at least 3 associated source files:

 * `DayX.swift` for the solution code
 * `DayX+Input.swift` for the puzzle input.
-This file is created by running the `input.sh` script
+This file is created by running the included `input.sh` script
 * `DayXTests.swift` for the test suite, if the puzzle has test cases

 `AoC.swift` has the `main()` function which simply runs one (or all) of the puzzles.

-The code relies on my own [AoCTools](https://github.com/gereons/AoCTools) package where I started collecting utility functions for things frequently used in AoC, such as 2d and 3d points, hexagonal grids, an A* pathfinder and more.
+The code relies on my own [AoCTools](https://github.com/gereons/AoCTools) package where I started collecting utility functions for things frequently used in AoC, such as 2d and 3d points, hexagonal grids, an A\* pathfinder and more.

 ### Xcode